 Claim analyzed

-“Most of the plastic put into residential recycling bins is successfully recycled into new products.”
+“Most plastic placed in residential recycling bins is successfully recycled into new products.”

 False